Blast off with The Bishop today

 Then sit back and relax at home while Hochhalter and members of the local astronomy club present “a virtual tour of tonight’s sky, aided by photos of stars, planets and other objects that they’ve taken themselves.

 Again, you need to RSVP to receive the Zoom link by emailing Education@BishopScience.org.
-In case you are new to Zoom, head to the museum’s website this morning to get some tips There is a link at the website and one click will get you on your way to getting the most out of Zoom.
+In case you are new to Zoom, head to the museum’s website to get some tips There is a link at the website and one click will set you on your way to getting the most out of Zoom.

 The Bishop is one of my treasured road trip destinations on this coast if not in all of Florida.
 It has amazing artifacts, wonderful dioramas, the planetarium, the story book tree and so much more about the scientific and cultural knowledge of Florida, the world, and thanks to that planetarium — our universe.